-You hardly need an excuse to party all night long with the huge choice of Barcelona nightlife; the city is alive as much at night as it is by day thanks to the various popular Barcelona bars and clubs scattered throughout the city.
-With a population close to two million people, including the outside urban areas, there are hotspots nestled away with plenty of nocturnal adventures, from buzzing nightclubs to trendy bars and late night tapas.
-The city is buzzing with life in the evenings with neighbourhoods just waiting to be explored.
+You hardly need an excuse to party all night long with the huge choice of Barcelona nightlife.
+The city is alive as much at night as it is during the day.
+Barcelona is a city full with every type of bar and club you can imagine.
+With a population close to 2 million and plenty of nightlife hot spots to choose from, Barcelona is the perfect destination for nocturnal adventures.
+From pumping nightclubs and underground dance venues to trendy lounges and sophisticated bars.
+The city is buzzing with life every night of the week.

-La Ribera or El Born is the perfect area if you’re looking enjoy a calmer, more sophisticated evening of Barcelona nightlife.
-La Ribera in Passeig del Born is an alternative district and yet another hub of Barcelona nightlife.
-With the highest concentration of bars in the city, this central square of the Born district is a late night hotspot for bar hoppers of all kinds including trendy locals, expats and laid-back travellers.
-Latin American themed bars and cocktail venues are particularly popular in these parts, where often people go to listen to live music and sip on fine wines and cocktails.
+La Ribera is home to a calmer, more sophisticated crowd who love their Barcelona nightlife.
+This region is also called El Born.
+Passeig del Born is an alternative district and yet another hub providing great nightlife.
+With the highest concentration of bars in the city, this central square in the Born district is a hot spot for tourists and locals alike.
+Latin American themed bars and cocktail venues are particularly popular in these parts.
+Sit, listen and enjoy drinks over great music.

-While the bars tend to overflow at weekends with well-dressed sophisticates in top-end fashion and chic vintage finds, an equally large number of more casual party-minded people gather in the public space with affordable beers bought from street vendors, so the square booms with an eclectic mix of people.
-No matter where you go out in Barcelona at night, there will plenty of options on hand, but it’s recommended to head to one district and then jump from venue to venue till you find what you’re looking for.
+On the weekends La Ribera bars overflow with well-dressed sophisticates in top-end fashion and chic vintage finds.
+However, there’s an equally large number of more casual party-minded individuals who gather in the public space with affordable beers bought from street vendors.
+It’s fair to say the square booms with an eclectic mix of people.
+No matter where you go out in Barcelona at night, there’s something yo suit everyone.